mongodb/terraform-provider-mongodbatlas/website/docs/index.html.markdown

      }
 ```

-Next, add assume_role block wih `role_arn`, `secret_name`, and AWS `region` to match the AWS region where secret is stored with AWS SM.
+Next, add assume_role block with `role_arn`, `secret_name`, and AWS `region` to match the AWS region where secret is stored with AWS SM.
 See below example:
 ```terraform
 # Configure the MongoDB Atlas Provider to Authenticate with AWS Secrets Manager
 provider "mongodbatlas" {